Estimated reading time: 8 minutes

 This would be a great time to see if there is a local garden seed swap to allow optimal variety in your garden.

 I’d start a seed swap as early as January or February, which gives you time to start your seedlings.

 A garden requires more than just plants…

-Katrina is regular contributor for Canadian Budget Binder and is as passionate about personal finance as she is gardening.
-Katrina is a horticulture graduate with over 10 years experience with landscaping and greenhouse production.
+Katrina is a horticulture graduate with over 10 years of experience with landscaping and greenhouse production.

 - Protect Your Investment: Planting Tips For Your Garden